-- Delivering quality instruction as assessed by faculty peer review of teaching - Development and implementation of new pedagogical methods and/or curriculum materials (note that publications resulting from such activities are performance indicators of scholarship)

-- Mentorship of graduate students (e.g., supervising or substantially contributing to graduate student research) - Mentorship of undergraduate students (e.g., supervising undergraduate research or independent study projects) - Evaluations of instruction via University-approved instruments
+- Delivering quality instruction as assessed by faculty peer review of teaching - Development and implementation of new pedagogical methods and/or curriculum materials (note that publications resulting from such activities are performance indicators of scholarship) - Mentorship of graduate students (e.g., supervising or substantially contributing to graduate student research) - Supervision of student projects, theses, and dissertations. - Academic and career advising of undergraduate and graduate students - Supervision of student teachers, counselors in training, research assistants and student interns. - Mentorship of undergraduate students (e.g., supervising undergraduate research or independent study projects) - Evaluations of instruction via university-approved instruments

-Student evaluations are vulnerable to various forms of bias (e.g., evaluations may be based on criteria other than quality of instruction).
+In addition to the above mentioned, the MSU Faculty Handbook also includes the following statement: "Student evaluations are vulnerable to various forms of bias (e.g., evaluations may be based on criteria other than quality of instruction).
 Therefore, evaluation scores and averages should be applied with caution as a measure of teaching effectiveness and supplemented by other evidence.
-In particular, written student comments may be viewed as formative feedback to be used for instructor improvement but are not considered a form of evaluation.
+Written student comments may be viewed as formative feedback to be used for instructor improvement but are not considered a form of evaluation."

 This list is representative but not exhaustive.
 As additional evidence of performance in teaching, the candidate may choose to include other relevant and appropriate indicators not listed here.
-The Department RTP Committee will determine the weight of such indicators and will describe this determination in their evaluation letter.
+The Primary Review Committee will determine the weight of such indicators and will describe this determination in their evaluation letter.

-Performance Indicators in Service
+Performance indicators in Service